Buddy Bernier

 Henry 'Buddy' Bernier (April 21, 1910 – June 18, 1983) was an American lyricist born in Watertown, New York, who was mainly active during the 1940s and 1950s.
-He came from a show business family and had two sisters, Daisy and Peggy who were each a singer and actress respectively.
+He came from a show business family and had two sisters, Daisy and Peggy, who were a singer and actress respectively.
 His mother Margaret was also a singer and dancer.

 He was enlisted into the armed forces in April 1941 and served a corporal of the Lincoln Army Air Field before his discharge in March 1946.
 He died in June 1983 at the age of 73 due to alcoholic cardiomyopathy.

 Career

 Songwriter

 Among his earliest successes came in 1935, when he had a hit with the song "I Haven't Got A Hat".
 In 1937, he was credited with being responsible for a sudden dance craze named the "Big Apple", after being inspired by reading a newspaper clipping which mentioned a southern dance type around the floor in an apple shape.
-Bernier wrote a song about it, naming it "The Big Apple", which shot to the top of the Hit parade and "engulfed the country in a new dance craze" and went on to sell thousands of sheet music copies.
+Bernier wrote a song about it, naming it "The Big Apple", which shot to the top of the Hit parade, "engulfed the country in a new dance craze" and went on to sell thousands of sheet music copies.
 The hit brought him success and he soon moved to New York, where he wrote other hits such as "Hurry Home" and "Our Love".
 He was followed to New York by his sister Daisy, who landed a dancing role.

 In February 1947, he visited the Virgin Islands to write an advertisement song about the islands, hoping it would "catchy enough" to reach number one in the summer of that year.

-Bernier wrote the lyrics for "Poinciana", a song by composer Nat Simon that was first introduced in the 1952 film Dreamboat.
-Despite having written the song in 1936, he confessed in 1944 to having never seen a poinciana tree, although hoped he would do so during his time in the army.
+Bernier wrote the lyrics for "Poinciana", a 1936 tune by composer Nat Simon that was in the 1952 film Dreamboat.
+Despite having written the lyrics in 1936, he confessed in 1944 to having never seen a poinciana tree, although hoped he would do so during his time in the army.
 He was also the lyricist on "The Night Has a Thousand Eyes" (not to be confused with the Bobby Vee song of the same name), co-written with Jerry Brainin and covered by John Coltrane, Harry Belafonte, and others.

 In his later years, he collaborated with his daughter Cindy and her band in a medley of some of his original compositions that he had written during the 1940s.